braintree/runbook/README.md

 ### Iterative Automation

-Runbooks allow for a very gradual transition from entirely manual operations to full automation.
+Runbooks allow for a gradual transition from entirely manual operations to full automation.
 Runbooks can start out as a simple outline of all steps required to carry out an operation.
 From there, commands and prompts can be added to the runbook, actually carrying out and replacing the manual processes.

 Monitoring can transition from a process required by a human into something that can be codified and executed by your runbook.
 Eventually, the runner's `auto` flag can be used to allow the runbook to run uninterrupted without any human intervention.
 These runbooks can be triggered automatically in response to detected events.
 This will allow you to do more important things with your time, like eat ice cream.